+Computer science builds on the work started at GCSE level, looking more in depth at how computers work, computational thinking and further developing a student's programming skills.
 This course will prepare you for any higher education course or employment opportunity where technology plays a pivotal role.
 The A level course allows you to practically demonstrate and apply your knowledge of the fundamental principles of computer science.
-Through the course you will develop problem solving skills, using an algorithmic approach.
-Equally, you will learn how to apply a range of problematic computer science scenarios.
-You will also gain detailed understanding of both the hardware and software aspects of Computer Science.
+Through the course you will develop problem solving skills using an algorithmic approach.
+You will also gain detailed understanding of both the hardware and software aspects of computer science.
+Assessment Component 1 - computer systems (40% written exam) Component 2 - algorithms and programming (40% written exam) Component 3 - programming project (NEA project 20%) Exam Board: OCR Additional entry requirements: students will need GCSE computer science at grade 5 or above and a minimum grade 5 GCSE mathematics.